TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-configuration.md

 ### **If you add First party identity to Azure Key vault + system identity, removes First party identity, revokes system identity**
 To recover: You should specify the correct identity in the Azure Key vault access policy again.
 Cosmos DB will automatically detect this change and recover.

-### **If you delete the system identity for a Azure Cosmos DB account, and Cosmos DB account is set to "DefaultIdentity"=="UseSystemAssigned", Cosmos DB will treat the keys as "revoked", sets the "DefaultIdentity"=="None".**
+### **If you delete the system identity for a Azure Cosmos DB account and Cosmos DB account is set to "DefaultIdentity"=="UseSystemAssigned"**
+Cosmos DB will treat the keys as "revoked" and sets the "DefaultIdentity"=="None".
 To recover: You should create a new system identity for the Azure Cosmos DB account, specify this identity in AKV access policy and reset "DefaultIdentity" to "UseSystemAssigned".

 ### **Is analytical store supported by Terraform?**